mouseless/baked/unreleased.md

   - `ParameterParameter` domain component helper is renamed to `ParameterInput`
   - `Parameter` component helper is renamed to `Input`
 - `DataPanel.Parameters` property is renamed to `Inputs`
-- `ReportPage.QueryParameters` property is renamed to `QueryInputs`
+- `ReportPage.QueryParameters` property is renamed to `Inputs`
 - `Parameters.vue` is renamed to `Inputs.vue`
-- `QueryParameters.vue` is renamed to `QueryInputs.vue`
+- `QueryParameters.vue` is renamed to `QueryBoundInputs.vue`

 ## Improvements

 - `Parameters` now accept parameter class attribute for each parameter
 - `RemoveComponent` and `RemoveSchema` helper extensions are now added
-- `Renderer` helper component is now added which contains slots to help rendering content with `loading` and `data` states
+- `AwaitLoading` utility component is now added which contains slots to help rendering skeleton and content according to `loading` state